 Stigma, as well as affordability, are key challenges for women and girls in the UK, significantly affecting their hygiene, health and wellbeing.
 Period poverty is a term used to refer to a lack of access to sanitary products due to financial constraints.
+According to ActionAid (2022), 3 in 10 girls in the UK are experiencing period poverty, which means they cannot afford to buy safe, hygienic menstrual products.
+This is within the context of austerity, homelessness and rising use of food banks.

 In 2019, the UK government committed to tackling period poverty.
 In that year, NHS England pledged to providing free sanitary products to women and girls in hospitals.
-Local authorities across England started to offer free sanitary products for staff and users with a plan for all students at schools, colleges, and universities to have access to free products by the end of 2020.
+Local authorities across England started to offer free sanitary products for staff and all students at schools, colleges, and universities to have access to free products by the end of 2020.
+The scheme continues to run for the academic year 2024-2025, and it is hoped that the UK government will extend the scheme beyond the current timeframe.
 Local authorities also received funding to help tackle period poverty in areas of high deprivation.

 In 2020, Scotland became the first country in the world to make period products completely free.
 In November that year, the Period Products (Free Provision) (Scotland) Bill, was unanimously approved by MPSs.
 There is now a legal duty on local authorities to ensure that free items such as tampons and sanitary pads are available to "anyone who needs them".